massung/codeninja/_posts/2018-10-31-config-scripts.markdown

 process     /.../data.3.csv
 ```

 The above example might seem quite trivial (and it is).
-But, it's also quite simple.
-And, it's dead-simple to read/write for non-programmers.
+But, it's dead-simple to read and write for non-programmers.
+And, since it's just a namespace, properties are just straight-forward member access as opposed to DOM traversal or chronic dictionary lookups with `.get` to handle missing keys.

 ## Example Usage